Patient Safety Event Reporting: A Guide to Improving Patient Safety & Outcomes

 Objective

 To delineate clear criteria for identifying safety events, including good catches and unsafe conditions, thereby encompassing a broad spectrum of scenarios from medication errors to surgical complications to an unsafe sharps disposal bin.
 This concerted approach ensures that all possible safety concerns — not just those that result in incidents that reach the patient — are identified, monitored, and managed appropriately to foster a culture of proactive safety.
+Additionally, to ensure your healthcare facility aligns with the latest safety standards, refer to the national patient safety goals guide, which outlines effective strategies to improve patient safety practices across multiple settings.

 Strategies